kjappelbaum/mofchecker/README.md

 - Check if there is metal, carbon or hydrogen.
 - Check if there is floating atoms or molecules.
 - Check if there is missing hydrogen on common coordination geometries of C and N.
+- Check if there is unusually high EqEq charge on some atom (using openbabel).
+- Computes structure graph hashes (to potentially identify duplicates)

 The idea is to have nothing to fancy but a fast tool that we can run to eliminate the really unreasonable structures.
 The code is basically a rewrite of the checking tools that we implemented in [structure_comp](https://github.com/kjappelbaum/structure_comp).